Thursday, October 20, 2011

-Five years ago congress passed The Stolen Valor Act which makes it a crime to falsely claim to have earned medals for service in the U.S. armed services.
-The law imposes a maximum sentence of $5,000 and six months in prison.
+In 2006 congress passed The Stolen Valor Act which made it a crime to falsely claim to have earned medals for service in the U.S. armed services.
+The law imposed a maximum sentence of $5,000 and six months in prison.
 In 2007, Xavier Alvarez, a newly elected member of the Three Valleys Municipal Water District in Claremont, California, introduced himself to his fellow board members as a retired Marine of 25 years who, in 1987, was awarded the Congressional Medal of Honor.
 Alvarez never served in the military.

-Following his federal indictment under this law, Alvarez pleaded guilty then appealed his conviction to the 9th Circuit Court of Appeals which, in a 2-1 decision, struck down the act on the grounds it violated free speech.
-The U.S. Solicitor appealed this decision, and the U.S. Supreme Court has agreed to hear the case.
+Following his federal indictment under the Stolen Valor Act, Alvarez pleaded guilty then appealed his conviction to the 9th Circuit Court of Appeals which, in a 2-1 decision struck down the act on the grounds it violated free speech.
+The U.S. Solicitor appealed this decision and the U.S. Supreme Court agreed to hear the case.

-In my view, unless the questioned lying is under oath, or pursuant to theft by deception, this behavior should not constitute a crime.
-If we're going to criminally prosecute fake war heroes, what about job applicants who submit phony private sector resumes, people who exploit bogus diploma-mill degrees, and politicians who tout fake backgrounds and nonexistent accomplishments?
+Unless the questioned lying is under oath or pursuant to theft by deception this behavior should not constitute a crime.
+If we're prosecuting fake war heroes, what about job applicants who submit phony private sector resumes, people who exploit bogus diploma-mill degrees, and politicians who tout fake backgrounds and nonexistent accomplishments?
 Where would it end?
+If we're going to make lying a crime why not prosecute the bureaucrats and politicians who lie to us every day?

-While phony war heroes should be exposed and humiliated, I don't see what is gained, from a jurisprudence point of view, by sending this particular type of liar to prison.
-If despicable behavior is criminalized, there will be more people in prison than out.
-I will be surprised if the Supreme Court doesn't declare this law unconstitutional.
-(See: "Zero-Tolerance Policing," October 18, 2011)
+While phony war heroes should be exposed and humiliated, nothing is gained, from a jurisprudence point of view, by sending this particular type of liar to prison.
+If all despicable behavior is criminalized there will be more people in prison than out.

 No comments: